bobadair/openhab-addons/bundles/org.openhab.binding.lutron/doc/leapnotes.md

 When it has completed, it will have generated three files: caseta.crt, caseta.key, and caseta-bridge.crt.

 Once the key and certificate files have been generated, you will need to load them into a java keystore.
-You’ll then need to set the ipAddress, keystore, and keystorePassword parameters of the leapbridge thing.

 You can load a keystore from the key and certificate files on a linux system with the following commands.
 You’ll need access to both the java keytool and openssl.